Prince Harry arrives at United Nations with Meghan Markle for Nelson Mandela Day

 “A man who had endured the very worst of humanity, vicious racism and state-sponsored brutality.
 A man who had lost 27 years with his children and family that he would never get back.
 27 years.
 Yet, in that photo and so many others, he is still beaming.
 Still able to see the goodness in humanity.
 Still buoyant with a beautiful spirit that lifted everyone around him.”

-During Prince Harry’s speech, he then touched on the “pivotal moment” we face now, as “multiple converging crises have given way to an endless string of injustices”.
+Elsewhere in the speech, Prince Harry addressed the “pivotal moment” the world is currently in and cited the “multiple converging crises” that “have given way to an endless string of injustices”.
 According to Prince Harry, the consequences are being felt “more deeply across the continent of Africa,” where he noted the pandemic, inflation, and war have led to a “fuel and food crisis”.

+After urging world leaders to act while imploring ordinary people around the world to keep fighting and “find meaning and purpose in the struggle,” the duke reflected on his own relationship with Africa.
+He said the country is where he has felt closest to his mother and where he “knew” he had “found a soulmate in my wife”.

+“Since I first visited Africa at 13 years old, I’ve always found hope on the continent.
+In fact, for most of my life, it has been my lifeline, a place where I have found peace and healing time and time again.
+It’s where I’ve felt closest to my mother and sought solace after she died, and where I knew I had found a soulmate in my wife,” he said.

 Register for free to continue reading